 Different Types of Scleroderma and How to Treat

 Scleroderma is a condition that causes the skin and connective tissues to harden and tighten.
 It is not an infectious or contagious illness.
 Scleroderma is more common in women than in men.
-Ages 35 to 50 are when people are most likely to get scleroderma.
+Ages 35 to 50 are when people are most likely to get scleroderma joint pain

 Scleroderma cannot be cured.
 However, you can receive the best treatment center for scleroderma, which can reduce symptoms and enhance the quality of life.